Globular weak $\omega$-categories as models of a type theory: The syntactic categories associated to

-By Lemma~\ref{lemma:up-disk-catt}, these are classified by the terms $\GG\vdash t:A$ in the theory $\CaTT_n$ \end{proof}
+By Lemma~\ref{lemma:up-disk-catt}, these are classified by the terms $\GG\vdash t:A$ in the theory $\CaTT$. \end{proof}

-\subsection{Equivalence between $\Syn{\ps,\infty}$ and $\op{\COH_\infty}$}
+\subsection{Equivalence between $\Syn{\ps,\infty}$ and $\op{\COH_\infty}$.}

 We now prove the main theorem, that the category $\Syn{\ps,\infty}$ is equivalent to the opposite of the cat-coherator $\COH_\infty$.
-This result thus identifies the cat-coherator $\COH_\infty$ as a full subcategory of the category of the category with families $\Syn{\CaTT}$. \paragraph{Tower of definition.} We define the set $F_n$ to be the set of all types $\GG\vdash \Hom Atu$ of coherence depth exactly $n$ in a ps-context $\GG$, satisfying $\Vop$ or $\Vcoh$.
-By Lemma~\ref{lemma:admissible-ty}, the family $F_n$ can be defined inductively as the set of all pair of coadmissible maps in $\Syn{\ps,n}$ that do not belong to any $F_{n'}$ for $n < n'$. \begin{lemma} The inclusion $\Syn{\ps,n}\to\Syn{\ps,n+1}$ exhibits $\Syn{\ps,n+1}$ as the universal coglobular extension of $\Syn{\ps,n}$ which has a lift for all pair of morphisms in $F_n$. \end{lemma} \begin{proof} By Lemma~\ref{lemma:n->n+1}, this functor is a morphism of globular cotheories.
-Moreover consider a coadmissible pair $(f,g) : \GG\to D^n$ in $F_n$ corresponding to a type $\GG\vdash A$ in the ps-context $\GG$, which satisfies $\Vop$ or $\Vcoh$ and which is of depth $n$.
+This result thus identifies the cat-coherator $\COH_\infty$ as a full subcategory of the category of the category with families $\Syn{\CaTT}$.
+We define the set $F_n$ to be the set of all types $\GG\vdash \Hom Atu$ of coherence depth exactly $n$ in a ps-context $\GG$, satisfying $\Vop$ or $\Vcoh$.
+By Lemma~\ref{lemma:admissible-ty}, the family $F_n$ can be defined inductively as the set of all pair of admissible maps in $\Syn{\ps,n}$ that do not belong to any $F_{n'}$ for $n < n'$. \begin{lemma} The inclusion $\Syn{\ps,n}\to\Syn{\ps,n+1}$ exhibits $\Syn{\ps,n+1}$ as the universal coglobular extension of $\Syn{\ps,n}$ equipped with a lift for all pair of morphisms in $F_n$. \end{lemma} \begin{proof} By Lemma~\ref{lemma:n->n+1}, this functor is a morphism of coglobular theories.
+Moreover consider a admissible pair $(f,g) : \GG\to D^n$ in $F_n$ corresponding to a type $\GG\vdash A$ in the ps-context $\GG$, which satisfies $\Vop$ or $\Vcoh$ and which is of depth $n$.
 We can derive a term $t$ by $\GG\vdash \cohop_{\GG,A}[\id\GG]:A$ if $A$ satisfies $\Vop$, or $\GG\vdash\coh_{\GG,A}[\id\GG]:A$ if $A$ satisfies $\Vcoh$, the term $t$ is then of coherence depth $n+1$.
-Hence $t$ defines a map $\chi_t$ in the category $\Syn{\ps,n+1}$, which by Lemma~\ref{lemma:admissible-ty} is a lift for the coadmissible pair $(f,g)$.
-We have thus proved that $\Syn{\ps,n+1}$ is a globular coextension which contains a lift for all pairs in $F_n$.
-We now show that this extension is universal: consider another extension $F:\Syn{\ps,n}\to C$ that defines a lift for all the pairs in $F_n$, we show that there exists a unique $\tilde F$ that preserves the chosen lifts which makes the following diagram commute
+Hence $t$ defines a map $\chi_t$ in the category $\Syn{\ps,n+1}$, which by Lemma~\ref{lemma:admissible-ty} is a lift for the admissible pair $(f,g)$.
+We have thus proved that $\Syn{\ps,n+1}$ is a contravariant globular extension which contains a lift for all pairs in $F_n$.
+We now show that this extension is universal: consider another extension $F:\Syn{\ps,n}\to C$ that defines a lift for all the pairs in $F_n$, we show that there exists a unique $\tilde F$ that preserves the chosen lifts and makes the following diagram commute